tinacms/inline-blocks-demo/README.md

 ## Following the Guide

 `master` is meant as the starting point for the [Inline Blocks Guide](https://tinacms.org/guides/general/inline-blocks/overview).
-Checkout the `final-state` branch as a reference for the finished state of the demo after following all the guide steps.
+Checkout the `final-state` branch as a reference after following all of the guide steps.

 ### `yarn start`